Skip To Main Content

-Sparrow and the rest of the staff aided the Tribe to an historic season in 2024-25, culminating in the school's first CAA title and first trip to the NCAA Tournament, ending the school's drought as the only original DI member to have never made the NCAA Tournament in men's or women's basketball.
+Sparrow and the rest of the staff aided the Tribe to a historic season in 2024-25, culminating in the school's first CAA title and first trip to the NCAA Tournament, ending the school's drought as the only original DI member to have never made the NCAA Tournament in men's or women's basketball.
 The Tribe made more history beating High Point in the NCAA First Four in Austin, Texas for the program's first ever NCAA Tournament win.
 W&M also set records for most field goals and assists in a single season and forced its most turnovers since 2010 with Sparrow's help on the bench.

 He also played a role in the development of Bella Nascimento, who was named the CAA Tournament's Most Outstanding Player and was also an All-CAA Second Team Selection in 2024-25 while leading the league in scoring during conference play.